 A Mighty Girl's top picks of girl-empowering books for children and teens about making friends and coping with friendship challenges

-With the school year in full swing, Mighty Girls of all ages are renewing old friendships and making new ones.
+With a new school year here, Mighty Girls of all ages are renewing old friendships and making new ones.
 But being a friend is a skill, and like all skills, it takes practice!
 To help your Mighty Girl navigate the complexities of friendship — from the first introduction to the first big fight — we’ve put together a selection of great books that will help her learn how to be a great friend.

 The recommendations shared in this post are just a small sample of Mighty Girl books on friendship.
 For hundreds of options for both children and teens, visit our Friendship section.

 Who will be a friend, and how that friendship comes to be, is a topic that deserves attention of its own!
 These books explore the idea of friendship, and remind Mighty Girls that the most important ingredient is two people who care about one another.